omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ## Withdrawals

-Withdrawing ETH from Immutable X is a two step process.
-As noted before, the ETH on the mainchain technically resides in the Immutable X contract.
+Withdrawing ETH from ImmutableX is a two step process.
+As noted before, the ETH on the mainchain technically resides in the ImmutableX contract.

-A signed transaction needs to be sent on the L2 (Immutable X), preparing the ETH to be withdrawn from the contract.
+A signed transaction needs to be sent on the L2 (ImmutableX), preparing the ETH to be withdrawn from the contract.
 To prepare the withdraw, use the following Link SDK function:

 ```javascript
 link.prepareWithdrawal({